Polistes humilis: Colony cycle

 The colony cycle of Polistes humilis starts in the spring and can begin in three ways.
 Firstly, the colony cycle can begin with the founding of a new nest, typically by several foundresses.
 Secondly, the cycle can start with the re-utilization of an old nest, which can be several years old.
 Thirdly, the cycle can also begin with the continued use of an old nest as this species can overwinter.
 In situations where old nests are used, new eggs are typically laid around the old cells.

 Throughout the year, production of Polistes humilis nests typically follow a distinctive cycle.
 In the spring, nests are founded by females that have overwintered and have been previously inseminated.
 After founding, worker females are produced in the late spring and early summer.
-Males and queen females are produced in the late summer and early fall.
+Males and queen females are produced in the late summer and early autumn.

 Behavior

 Dominance hierarchy

 In Polistes humilis nests, there is an observable hierarchy between reproducing queens and sterile workers.
 There are no outward physical differences between females; even small females have been known to produce eggs.
 Since there are no morphological differences between females, behavioral characteristics are the primary determinate of whether a female reproduces or not.
 These females can be determined by observation as they often receive solid food, honey, and water from worker females returning from foraging.
 Dominance is often displayed by a "tail wagging" behavior of the lower segment of the species.
 However, unlike most species that use behavioral characteristics to determine reproductive success, Polistes humilis does not exhibit high competition between females within the nest.
 This is likely due to the high degree of relatedness among nestmates.